Location: Indy & West Palm Beach

 Favorite Place: Montreal

 Derrick Feldmann is a sought-after speaker, researcher and advisor in cause engagement.
-He founded Achieve to help causes and companies address their most pressing issues as an advisory, through audience research (internal and external), and with data-driven awareness/fundraising campaigns.
+He founded Achieve to help organizations address their most pressing issues through research and data-driven, strategically designed fundraising and awareness campaigns.

-The report launches each year at MCON, a national conference Derrick created and produces that draws speakers from for- and non-profit organizations across the world.
+He is the founder of MCON, the nation’s premier conference on Millennials and social good, which draws speakers from for- and non-profit organizations across the world.
 MCON explores the question of whether and how organizations are taking advantage of today’s heightened interest in causes to better serve their constituents.

-Derrick is a co-author of the book Cause for Change: The Why and How of Nonprofit Millennial Engagement, and is currently authoring the forthcoming Social Movements for Good.
+Derrick is a co-author of the book Cause for Change: The Why and How of Nonprofit Millennial Engagement (2012) and is authoring the upcoming Social Movements for Good: How Companies and Causes Create Viral Change, which will be available in March 2016.
 He is a regular contributor to Philanthropy News Digest and the Huffington Post IMPACT Channel.
 Derrick is on the Leadership Faculty of the Points of Light Corporate Institute and a guest lecturer for the School of Public and Environmental Affairs at Indiana University.

 Derrick received an undergraduate degree from Southeast Missouri State University and a graduate degree from the Lilly Family School of Philanthropy at Indiana University.
 He went on to lead national fundraising efforts for The LEAGUE and Learning to Give before founding Achieve in 2008.